You should never underestimate the importance of conversion funnels.

 Unattractive design and copy

 Your landing page is the gateway to your online marketing conversion funnel.
-It’s one of the first things your customers will see, so it’s important to make an amazing first impression.
+It’s one of the first things your customers will see, so making a fantastic first impression is critical.

-This means that you need to have an attractive design, high-quality copy, and a clear, appealing, highly visible call to action.
+This means that you need an attractive design, high-quality copy, and a clear, appealing, obvious call to action.

 First, let’s talk about design.
 This is the first thing visitors notice, so it needs to be on point.
 The design of your landing page should: